https://www.calameo.com/books/005420653452813aabc37

 Readiness to match up to others

-2. Choose and underline the factors that demotivate you and decrease your motivation and commitment to work.
+underline the factors that demotivate you and decrease your motivation and

 Lack of parents’ acknowledge